 Our methodological work ties in with experimental collaborations and we are actively developing methods to fully exploit large-scale datasets that are obtained using the most recent technologies.
 In doing so, we derive computational methods to dissect phenotypic variability at the level of the transcriptome and the proteome and we derive new tools for single-cell biology.

 Future projects and goals

-Figure 1: Illustration of statistical methodology to dissect transcriptional heterogenetiy in single-cell RNA-Seq datasets (adapted from Buettner et al. 2015).
-Left: underlying source of variation in single-cell transcriptome data.
+Figure 1: Illustration of statistical methodology for dissecting transcriptional heterogeneity in single-cell RNA-seq datasets (adapted from Buettner et al., Nat Biotechnol 2015).
+Left: Underlying source of variation in single-cell transcriptome data.
 Right: Illustration of our scLVM approach to identify and account for such factors.